"I walked away with all I expected and more! I'm inspired."

 "I felt that the class really maximized the time we had available and allowed us to write great sample grant proposals that could be used for future job applications."

-The world of grants seeking is becoming more competitive.
-Gain the skills to become a successful grant writer either as the head of an organization, program manager or as a fund developer.
-Learn a series of key skills related to project design, development and persuasive writing skills.
-Topics will include:
+The world of grant-seeking is becoming more competitive.
+Gain the knowledge to become a successful grant writer, whether you're a program manager, fund developer, or the head of an organization.
+Learn a series of essential skills, from project design to development and persuasive writing.

-- Grant writing as an essential skill for organization leaders, program managers and fund developers;
+- Grantwriting is an essential skill for organization leaders, program managers, and fund developers

-- Prospect research -- learning where to find grants and best approach to research
+- Prospect research -- learning where to find grants and the best approach to research

 - Project development – using the logic model to design your project

 - Formulating goals, outcomes, and objectives